fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Expected: "Jelly"
 # Actual: "Cake"
 ```
-As we can see above in our example, the `test_name_assert` method uses the `assert` method - when the test fails, the error message raised is not particularly helpful - it does not tell us what the expected value is, only that the test failed.
+As we can see above in our example, the `test_name_assert` method uses the `assert` method - when the test fails, the error message raised (whether default or a custom error message we define ourselves) is not particularly helpful - it does not tell us what the expected value is, only that the test failed.
 Contrast this with the `test_name_assert_equal` method, which provides a bit more context and verbose error logging, stating what the expected and actual values were, which can aid in debugging.

 ### Why do we need to take care to ensure our tests themselves don't raise errors?
 When using Minitest, the testing file is still a Ruby script.
 That means that if any of our tests raise an unrescued exception, the script will terminate, meaning any tests that were yet to be run prior to the exception being raised are not run.